 Once this is done, the defining stage begins with the kickstart of two inevitable processes – analysis and synthesis.
 Let’s quickly look at how they would help you deliver optimized solutions.

-Like the name suggests, this is where you analyze problems and break them down into fragments for better comprehension.
+As the name suggests, this is where you analyze problems and break them down into fragments for better comprehension.
 We identify the minutest of details that would make a greater impact in addressing solutions to concerns.
 It helps us relate to our consumers’ problems better.

 With the results of our analyses, we move on to the next element called synthesis.
 In this stage, we put together the fragments we have collected and dissect the data in hand to come up with insights and patterns for better solution development.